 Anatomy and Physiology I is a content-heavy course.
 Your primary assignment for each lecture topic is to build for yourself a foundation that will carry you through the rest of your developing career.
-So, with the beginning of a module/lecture topic, your assignment is to gain a working knowledge of the body of material presented.
+So, with the beginning of a module/lecture topic, your assignment will be to gain a working knowledge of the material presented.